Ashley Madison data breach: Data analysis

 Annalee Newitz, editor-in-chief of Gizmodo, analyzed the leaked data.
-They initially found that only roughly 12,000 of the 5.5 million registered female accounts were used on a regular basis, equal to 3 in every 1000, or less than 1%.
-The remaining were used only one time, the day they were registered.
-Newitz also found that a very high number of the women's accounts were created from the same IP address, suggesting there were many fake accounts.
-They found women checked email messages very infrequently: for every 1 time a woman checked her email, 13,585 men checked theirs.
-Only 9,700 of the 5 million female account had ever replied to a message, compared to the 5.9 million men who would do the same.
-They concluded that, "The women's accounts show so little activity that they might as well not be there".
-In a subsequent article the following week Newitz acknowledged that they had "misunderstood the evidence" in their previous article, and that their conclusion that there were few females active on the site had actually been based on data recording "bot" activities in contacting members.
-They note that "we have absolutely no data recording human activity at all in the Ashley Madison database dump from Impact Team.
+They initially found that only roughly 12,000 (0.22%) of the 5.5 million registered female accounts were used regularly.
+The vast majority of accounts had been used only once —the day they were registered.
+Newitz also found that many women's accounts were created from the same IP address, suggesting there were many fake accounts.
+They found that women checked email messages very infrequently: every one time a woman checked her email, 13,585 men checked theirs.
+Only 9,700 of the 5.5 million female accounts had ever replied to a message, compared to the 5.9 million men who would do the same.
+They concluded, "The women's accounts show so little activity that they might as well not be there."
+In a subsequent article the following week Newitz acknowledged that they had "misunderstood the evidence" in their previous article and that their conclusion that there were few females active on the site had been based on data recording "bot" activities in contacting members.
+Newitz confirmed that Ashley Madison had created more than 70,000 female bots to send millions of fake messages to male users.
+Still, they note that "we have absolutely no data recording human activity at all in the Ashley Madison database dump from Impact Team.
 All we can see is when fake humans contacted real ones."
+They noted that the site seemed to keep track of human-to-human contact but that the Impact Team had not released this data.

 Passwords on the live site were hashed using the bcrypt algorithm.
 A security analyst using the Hashcat password recovery tool with a dictionary based on the RockYou passwords found that among the 4,000 passwords that were the easiest to crack, "123456" and "password" were the most commonly used passwords on the live website.
-An analysis of old passwords used on an archived version showed that "123456" and "password" were the most commonly used passwords.
-Due to a design error where passwords were hashed with both bcrypt and MD5, 11 million passwords were eventually cracked.
+An analysis of old passwords on an archived version showed that "123456" and "password" were the most commonly used.
+Due to a design error where passwords were also hashed separately with the insecure algorithm MD5, 11 million passwords were eventually cracked.

-Claire Brownell suggested that the Turing test could possibly be passed by the women-imitating chatbots that fooled millions of men into buying special accounts.
+While acknowledging that some men had detected the ruse, staff writer Claire Brownell of the Financial Post suggested that if only a few interactions were conducted, the Turing test could be passed by the women-imitating chatbots that had fooled many men into buying special accounts.

+Popular culture

+The data breach is the subject of the 2023 Hulu series The Ashley Madison Affair and the 2024 Netflix series Ashley Madison: Sex, Lies & Scandal.